 5 Med-Free Ways to Help Manage Your Child’s Anxiety

 Walk your child through the process of listing 5 things they see in the room.
 Then, have them list 4 things they can feel.
-Next, list 3 things they can hear, 2 things they can smell, and finish by having your child say 1 positive thing about themselves.
+Next, list 3 things they can hear, and 2 things they can smell.
+Finish by having your child say 1 positive thing about themselves.
 Take as long as your child needs and repeat as many times as necessary.

 An anxious child might not be upfront about their feelings either.
-It’s important to pay attention to your child’s unique telltale signs of anxiety – do you often hear, “I don’t feel well” right before practice?
+It’s important to pay attention to your child’s unique telltale signs of anxiety.
+Do you often hear, “I don’t feel well” right before practice?
 Or maybe it’s like pulling teeth to get that uniform on.
-These could be signs of anxiety.
+These could actually be signs of anxiety.

 Embracing anxiety also helps neutralize the emotion.
-By embracing anxiety, it’s no longer a feeling that must be avoided and feared, but rather your child will begin to recognize that it’s something that will come and go in time.
+By embracing anxiety, it’s no longer a feeling that must be avoided and feared.
+Rather, your child will begin to recognize that it’s something that will come and go in time.